DSU-DefSec/ScoringEngine/README.md

 Load a config with `./scoring/load_config.py [CONFIG_FILE]`.
 This will wipe the previous database.

+The white team user is `admin`.
+The red team user is `redteam`.
+These usernames have specific privileges.
+All users should be teams, specified in the teams section.

 ### Config file format

 The Scoring Engine is configured using a `yaml` config file.
 A few sample configs can be found in `configs/`.
 A basic configuration might look like: